What is Network Attached Storage (NAS)?

-It is important to configure NAS system in a proper way to manage and control NAS devices in an efficient manner.
-Generally, NAS is set up with RAID configuration; hence, you should select a suitable RAID (RAID O, RAID 1, RAID 5, RAID 6 and RAID 10) configuration depending on your requirements.
+It is important to configure the NAS system in a proper way to manage and control NAS devices in an efficient manner.
+Generally, NAS is set up with RAID configuration; hence, you should select a suitable RAID (RAID O, RAID 1, RAID 5, RAID 6, and RAID 10) configuration depending on your requirements.

 TIP 4: Proper documentation

 Proper documentation is key to minimizing NAS data loss.
-It is equally important to jot down details such as file systems used, controller version, BIOS version etc. as proper documentation helps in data recovery and device repairing.
+It is equally important to jot down details such as file systems used, controller version, BIOS version, etc. as proper documentation helps in data recovery and device repairing.

 TIP 5: Uninterrupted power supply

 Invest in an uninterrupted power supply to prevent NAS from being affected by an abrupt power outage.